 Another thing.
 Stop trying to make everyone into an animal lover.

-Most people do not care and never will care about animals.
+Most people do not care about animals.
 And just as they don’t care about animals having their lives violently destroyed behind slaughterhouse walls, they don’t care about “those black people” dying in poor countries either.
 And it is the same way of thinking in both cases: “out of sight, out of mind.”
 Is that racism?
 Yes.
 Is that speciesism.
 Yes.
 Would it be different if that suffering were closer to home or if those people were a bit whiter or if those murdered and brutalized animals were a bit more visible?
 Certainly.
-But another real factor is complete indifference to the suffering of others.
-Because not only do people not really care about animals, people do not really care about other people either.
-The human being is a creature distinguished by absolute selfishness.
+But another real factor is indifference to the suffering of others.
+Homo sapiens is a creature distinguished by absolute selfishness.
 Our “selflessness” is a childish, naïve myth, like free will, the existence of which is logically untenable, even if it is a convenient trope in our folk psychology.

 How many times have consumers been told not to buy Nestle’s products because of all of the infant deaths and the family poverty that are likely to result from their aggressive marketing of baby formula, and because of the way their operations have left significant numbers of people in water poverty?
 How many times have consumers been told not to buy Coca-Cola products because the corporation single-handedly manages to be the world’s biggest plastic polluter, because it has denied clean water to huge numbers of farmers and citizens in India, because it has on multiple occasions failed to respect and recognize workers’ basic rights, because its products were animal-tested for many years, and ultimately because it makes its profit selling extremely unhealthy products?
 How many times have consumers been told not to buy from McDonald’s, because of their indifference to animal welfare issues among their suppliers, because of the way they treat their workers, and because of their terrible environmental record?
 And are these companies still doing those things?
 Yes.
 Are people still buying their products?
 Yes.